aggittle/dsp/03-command_line.md

     deleting a file: rm
     renaming a file: mv filename1 filename2
     listing hidden files: ls -a
     copying a file from one directory to another: cp filename /dest_dir
+    finding a string within a file: grep string filename
+    compare files and show differences: diff filename1 filename2

 ---